 Closing Costs in Tennessee: How Much Should You Budget For?

-Posted by Gary Ashton on Monday, May 6th, 2024 at 9:51am.
+Posted by Gary Ashton on Wednesday, May 27th, 2026 at 9:51am.

-How to Save and Budget for Closing CostsBuying a home can involve a lot of expenses to consider, including a down payment, fees, inspection costs, and more.
+Buying a home can involve a lot of expenses to consider, including a down payment, fees, inspection costs, and more.
 What many people tend to think of, though, when purchasing a home is the sum of closing costs that must be paid before the purchase is finalized.
 While many parts of the buying process are important, having enough capital for closing costs is an integral part of the entire purchase.

 What Are Closing Costs?

 Closing costs are one of the areas that can be negotiated between buyer and seller too, as some homeowners choose to advertise a special arrangement on closing costs to make their property more enticing.
 If paying closing costs might be a challenge for you, discuss options with your real estate agent.
-They could be able to get some of the amount paid for by the seller or get them to negotiate in other ways to get into a great home.
+They could be able to get some of the amount paid for by the seller or get them to negotiate in other ways to get you into a great home.

 Who Pays For Closing Costs?
 The Buyer or the Seller?